apache/doris/docs/en/docs/data-table/data-partition.md

 ### Partitioning and Bucketing

 Doris supports two layers of data partitioning.
 The first level is Partition, including range partitioning and list partitioning.
-The second is Bucket (Tablet), which only supports hash partitioning.
+The second is Bucket (Tablet), including hash and random partitioning.

 It is also possible to use one layer of data partitioning, If you do not write the partition statement when creating the table, Doris will generate a default partition at this time, which is transparent to the user.
 In this case, it only supports data bucketing.